chiouey/elsaanderic/agenda.md

 - **Friday**
   *The Strandabad is a city-sponsored lakeside swimming area with a big pool and great mountain views (take the 1 bus from Thun train station to Thun, Strandabad; the 5 bus to Thun, Schulstrasse; or walk ~30 minutes.)*

-  - 1:30 - 6:30pm: completely optional swimming and lounging.
+  - 1:30 - 6pm: completely optional swimming and lounging.
 This is low key - come and go if and when you want!
 We'll be around the whole time, maybe with a badminton set
-  - 6:30 - 9pm: dinner at the Strandabad restaurant.
+  - 6 - 9pm: dinner at the Strandabad restaurant.
 We'll have a burger (veggie burgers too!) and salad buffet and refreshing beverages to boot!
+Feel free to swim during this time, too.
   - 9pm - late: (again, optional!)
 [Thunfest](https://www.thunfest.ch/) is Switzerland's largest annual town festival and kicks off on Friday with lots of live music and bites

 - **Saturday - Main Event**